chaohcc/LUCID/README.md

 lognormal | Values generated according to a lognormal distribution, multiply $10^9$ and rounded down to the nearest integer | Yes       |    ALEX    |

 ---
-[SOSD] 1) Andreas Kipf and Ryan Marcus and Alexander van Renenr and others.
-SOSD: A Benchmark for Learned Indexes.
-MLSys@NeurIPS2019.
-2) Ryan Marcus and Andreas Kipf and Alexander van Renen and others.
-Benchmarking Learned Indexes.
-VLDB 2020.

 ### References
 [GRE] Chaichon Wongkham, Baotong Lu, Chris Liu, Zhicong Zhong, Eric Lo, and Tianzheng Wang.
 Are Updatable Learned Indexes Ready? .
 PVLDB,15(11): 3004 - 3017, 2022.